-The Oklahoma City Memorial and Museum recalls a chilling chapter in recent history that shook mainstream America to its core
+The Oklahoma City National Memorial & Museum recalls a chilling chapter in recent history that shook mainstream America to its core

 “Since I am blind, I didn’t see anything.
 And that is the only day of my life that I am glad I couldn’t see anything.” – Raymond Washburn, survivor